 Certifications and Licensing in Pastoral Counseling

-After going through a Master’s program and completing a supervised internship, students can seek certification by the American Association of Pastoral Counselors.
+After going through a Master’s program and completing a supervised internship, students can seek certification by the Association for Clinical Pastoral Education.
 The American Association for Marriage and Family Therapy is the official group for marriage and family therapists.
 For mental health counselors, the group is the American Mental Health Counselors Association.